awsdocs/amazon-opensearch-service-developer-guide/doc_source/handling-errors.md

 ## Can't connect from Alpine Linux<a name="troubleshooting-alpine"></a>

 Alpine Linux limits DNS response size to 512 bytes\.
-If you try to connect to your OpenSearch Service domain from Alpine Linux, DNS resolution can fail if the domain is in a VPC and has more than 20 nodes\.
+If you try to connect to your OpenSearch Service domain from Alpine Linux version 3\.18\.0 or lower, DNS resolution can fail if the domain is in a VPC and has more than 20 nodes\.
+If you use Alpine Linux version 3\.18\.0 or higher, you should to be able to resolve more than 20 hosts\.
+For more information, see the [Alpine Linux 3\.18\.0 release notes](https://alpinelinux.org/posts/Alpine-3.18.0-released.html)\.

 If your domain is in a VPC, we recommend using other Linux distributions, such as Debian, Ubuntu, CentOS, Red Hat Enterprise Linux, or Amazon Linux 2, to connect to it\.

 ## Certificate error when using SDK<a name="troubleshooting-certificates"></a>